 Build community confidence and trust

 FAIR PLAY is supported by teams of community volunteers known as Fair Players.
-Fair Players are on site at the Harbour Party and Mardi Gras Party to share legal and safety information with party-goers, monitor and document the operations of NSW Police and provide support to people who have been searched or questioned by police.
+Fair Players are on site at the Mardi Gras Party to share legal and safety information with party-goers, monitor and document the operations of NSW Police and provide support to people who have been searched or questioned by police.